 A-EQUIP is an acronym for advocating for education and quality improvement.
 The A-EQUIP model is made up of four distinct functions: normative, restorative, personal action for quality improvement and education and development.

-Over the past five months, pilot sites across England have been testing the model and providing invaluable feedback on what works well and what could be improved.
-We have worked closely with our pilot sites and their feedback has been built into the final model.
+During a pilot phase (November 2016 – March 2017) sites across England testedthe model and providing invaluable feedback on what works well and what could be improved.
+We worked closely with our pilot sites and their feedback was built into the final model.

 The model supports a continuous improvement process that builds personal and professional resilience, enhances quality of care and supports preparedness for appraisal and professional revalidation.
 The ultimate aim of using the A-EQUIP model is that through staff empowerment and development, action to improve quality of care becomes an intrinsic part of everyone’s job, every day in all parts of the system.